 In May 1756, the 2nd Battalion was posted at Ticonderoga where it took part in the construction of Fort Carillon.
 On November 12, it left Carillon to take its winter-quarters in Laprairie.

 On May 29 and 30 1759, the Chevalier de Lévis arrived at Québec with all 5 battalions of regulars (II./La Sarre, II./Royal Roussillon, II./Languedoc, II./Guyenne and II./Béarn) along with Milice du district de Montréal.
 While awaiting the arrival of the British fleet, the French army encamped on the right bank of the Saint-Charles River and fortified it to serve as a second line of defence if ever the British were able to land at Beauport.
 On June 26, the French army moved to its encampment at Beauport.
 The 5 battalions of regulars, forming a single brigade, held the centre.
 On September 13, the battalion took part in the Battle of Québec (aka Battle of the Plains of Abraham) where it was deployed in the centre.
 After the battle, the regiment followed the French army in its retreat towards Jacques-Cartier.
-In November, the battalion took its winter-quarters in the Government of Trois-Rivières.
+In November, the battalion took its winter-quarters on the north and south banks of the Saint-Laurent River in the Government of Trois-Rivières.

 By March 1760, 51 men of the battalion had been detached to Saint-Jean while 23 were unfit for duties.
 This left 361 men available for the expedition against Québec.
 The latter were supplemented by 462 men from the Milice du district de Trois-Rivières who were integrated into the battalion.
 In March, French spies reported that the British planned to capture the posts at Pointe-aux-Trembles (present-day Neuville) and Jacques-Cartier.
 Reinforcements were sent from the Government of Trois-Rivières along with 225 men from Languedoc Infanterie.
 However, the information obtained from the spies about the British plan proved to be wrong.
 The troops sent to the Government of Trois-Rivières returned home while the detachment of Languedoc Infanterie cantoned at Pointe-aux-Trembles.
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall the battalions then counted 14 officers, 280 regulars, 285 militia and 11 non-combatants for a total of 594 men.
 On 28 April, the battalion took part in the victorious Battle of Sainte-Foy but the arrival of a British fleet forced the French army to retire progressively towards Montréal.
 On September 9, after the capitulation of Montréal, the battalion still counted 243 men and 23 officers.
 On September 14, as per the terms of the capitulation, the battalion was embarked aboard British transports who reached Québec on October 10 and 11 and then sailed for France where they arrived in December.